Does Hot Tub Water Evaporate?

 Spa Depot Thermo-Float 16-mil 7ft x 7ft Hot Tub Bubble Cover Floating Spa Blanket - trimmable Heavy-Duty Insulating Solar Heating

-A hot tub thermal blanket is very similar to a solar pool cover, only smaller to fit the hot tub.
+A hot tub thermal blanket is similar to a solar pool cover, but it is only smaller enough to fit the hot tub.

 It is made of plastic with air bubbles, similar to bubble wrap but more durable.
 It floats on top of the hot tub water.